madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 4. Locate the **midtranspay.zip** file, click **Open**.
 5. Click **Configure**.
 6. Find the **Midtrans Pay** module in the module manager and click configure.
-7. Enter **Payment Option Display Text** with text button that you want to display to the customer.
+7. Enter **Payment Option Display Text**.
+This text appears on the button displayed to the customer.
 8. Select from **Environment** drop-down list. *Development* for testing transaction, *Production* for real transaction.
 9. Enter **Merchant ID**.
 10. Enter **Client key.**
 11. Enter **Server key**.
-12. **Map payment SUCCESS status to:** select your desired order status when payment is success.
+12. **Map payment SUCCESS status to:** Select your desired order status when payment is success.
-13. **Map payment FAILURE status to:** select your desired order status when payment is failure.
+13. **Map payment FAILURE status to:** Select your desired order status when payment is failure.
-14. **Map payment PENDING/CHALLENGE status to:** select your desired order status when payment is challenged.
+14. **Map payment PENDING/CHALLENGE status to:** Select your desired order status when payment is challenged.
-    Other configuration are optional, you may leave it as is.
+    Other configurations are optional, you may leave it as is.

 ![Prestashop install midtrans](./../../asset/image/Prestashop-install.gif)

 #### Configuring PrestaShop Plugin Notification
 To configure the PrestaShop Plugin Notification URL, follow the steps given below.